emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-on-my-own-mostly-without-any-hard-work.md

-subtitle = "As one reader put it, it took \"2 years of not really doing much actually\"" summary = "As one reader put it, it took \"2 years of not really doing much actually\"" tags = [] title = "How I self-studied German to C1 mostly using comprehensible input" type = ""
+subtitle = "As one reader put it, it took \"2 years of not really doing much actually\"" summary = "As one reader put it, it took \"2 years of not really doing much actually\"" tags = [] title = "How I self-studied German to C1 using comprehensible input" type = ""

 +++
 Spanish was my best subject in high school.
-I aced my Spanish courses for four years.
-And yet still can't really speak any Spanish at all.
+I gave my all in class and earned nearly perfect grades.
+But it didn't matter — despite all that, I can't really speak any Spanish at all.

-Meanwhile, after 3 years of extremely chaotic self-study, I can speak German well enough to live my life in it.
+Meanwhile, after 3 years of _extremely_ chaotic and disorganized self-study, I can speak German well enough to live my life in it.[ I aced the B2 test after about 2 years of mostly listening to podcasts and watching TV](https://www.monoglotanxiety.com/blog/how-i-passed-the-goethe-b2-german-exam-with-a-nearly-perfect-score/).
 I moved to Austria about a month ago and whenever I step outside my apartment I'm operating close to 100% in German.
 I'm not perfect, but nobody needs to switch to English for me.

-This is all to say: something clearly played out differently with German than it did with Spanish.
+All this is to say: something clearly played out differently with German than it did with Spanish.

 ## Normal, chaotic, and busy people can learn German